-The sequel steps back into this world five years later when a moody, adult Ellie embarks on a quest for revenge to the ruins of Seattle after a new character named Abby murders Joel with a gold club while Ellie watches.
+The sequel steps back into this world five years later when a moody, adult Ellie embarks on a quest for revenge to the ruins of Seattle after a new character named Abby murders Joel with a golf club while Ellie is forced to watch.

 These shocking, broad strokes were the focus of a devastating batch of leaks that surfaced in April.
 At face value, it seems infuriating: A total stranger kills our hero from the first game, and then we’re supposed to play as her for 12 hours!?

 Those seemingly divisive narrative choices produce a result that’s brilliant.
 Even if the parallels drawn between these characters are about as subtle as Abby’s 7-iron, they’re still artfully done.